FranklineO-sec/Cyber-Security-Writeups/README.md

 ## **Purpose of This Portfolio**

-This repository showcases my progression as a cybersecurity professional—
-not just the technical challenges I solve, but *how I think*, *how I communicate*, and *how I approach security from both a technical and governance perspective*.
+This repository showcases my progression as a cybersecurity professional, including the technical challenges I solve, and *how I think*, *how I communicate*, and *how I approach security from both a technical and governance perspective*.

 My long-term goal is to build a career that blends:
+-Secure system design
 - Risk assessment
 - Compliance frameworks
 - Technical troubleshooting
 - Policy and governance
-- Secure system design

 ---